You deserve to live…

 If you’re new here, you can learn more about what I have to offer here.

 If you’ve been here before, thank you for coming back.
-Have you scheduled your free 30-minute consultation?
-I’d love to chat with you.
+If you’re finding help here, you might consider working with me.
+Feel free to schedule a time to talk.
+I’d love to chat with you about how I might help.

 If you’re a colleague who would like to partner, contribute a guest post or be interviewed, please contact me.